ctrliq/kernel-src-tree/Documentation/virt/kvm/api.rst

                                  [s390]
    KVM_MP_STATE_LOAD             the vcpu is in a special load/startup state
                                  [s390]
+   KVM_MP_STATE_SUSPENDED        the vcpu is in a suspend state and is waiting
+                                 for a wakeup event [arm64]
    ==========================    ===============================================

 On x86, this ioctl is only useful after KVM_CREATE_IRQCHIP.
 Without an